Christopher O’Neill

 *6.25% Scottish

-Christopher’s maternal grandparents were Otto Walter and Maria Michl (the daughter of Karl Michl).
+Christopher’s maternal grandmother was named Maria Michl (the daughter of Karl Michl).

 Yes I find that very irritating as well.
 Northern Irish just means a person born in Northern Ireland.
 When a person is Scots-Irish they should be listed as Scottish if they have known Scottish ancestry or Irish or English etc.